freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-9.english.md

 ## Description
 <section id='description'>

-Give your `background-buildings` element a `width` and `height` of `100%` to make it the full width and height of its parent, the body.
+Give your background buildings element a `width` and `height` of `100%` to make it the full width and height of its parent, the body.
 </section>

 ## Instructions